 Before applying you should ensure you have claimed for all eligible support that is available to you.
 This can include:

 - Pre-school funding provided by your Local Council in partnership nurseries.
-This is available for all 3 and 4-year-olds and some 2-year-olds.
-You should contact your nursery and the Local Council for further information including making an application.
+This is available for all three and four-year-olds and some two-year-olds.
+You should contact your nursery and the Local Council for further information including making an application

-- For Higher Education full-time Students - fees and maximum student loans, also bursary and lone-parent grant (if applicable).
+- For Higher Education full-time students - fees and maximum student loans, bursary and lone-parent grant (if applicable)

-Once you receive an offer of a place on a course, and funding applications have opened, you can start an online childcare funding application.
-If you are on a course that is eligible for a bursary, you will need to complete the bursary application first before the childcare application will become available.
+Once you have accepted an offer of a place on a course, and funding applications have opened, you can start an online childcare funding application.
+If you are on a course that is also eligible for a bursary, you will need to complete the bursary application first before the childcare application will become available.

 You must fill this out ASAP with all supporting documentation to ensure you receive the support.